 The Code of Federal Regulations (CFR) is divided into multiple sections: Title 10 includes the NRC's rules.
 Part 53 is under development in an ongoing rulemaking process initiated by Congressional directive in the Nuclear Energy Innovation and Modernization Act.
 Part 53 is intended to simplify the licensing of advanced reactors by setting safety performance standards as opposed to prescriptive rules and letting applicants demonstrate how they achieve the safety standards.
-Part 53 is better suited for advanced reactors than the existing Part 50 or Part 52, which are prescriptive-systems tailored to conventional light-water reactors.
+Part 53 may be better suited for advanced reactors than the existing Part 50 or Part 52, which are prescriptive-systems tailored to conventional light-water reactors.
 All operating commercial reactors were licensed under 10CFR Part 50, which is a historical two-step process involving a construction permit and an operating license as the plant approaches completion.
 In the 1990s, the Commission approved a second pathway, 10CFR Part 52, which allowed an applicant to receive a combined license for construction and operation, with optional steps such as a reactor vendor applying for approval of a reactor design or builders applying for a site permit.
-The NRC staff approved the NuScale SMR design under Part 52, but the NRC had to determine which parts of its rules were applicable to the NuScale design.